 Whether you are sprucing up your house to sell or just want it to look its best, a blue porch ceiling can help.

-That quick flash of color, viewed from the sidewalk, adds interest and curb appeal in any landscape.
+That quick flash of color, viewed from the sidewalk, adds interest and curb appeal to any landscape.

 Finally, the blue color was also thought to trick wasps, mosquitos, and other insects into thinking the ceiling was the sky.
 This had the effect (hopefully!) of discouraging them from congregating around seating areas.